NOAA Coastal Services Center, Mississippi-Alabama Sea Grant Consortium, U.S. Geological Survey, USGS

 - The map illustrates the scale of potential flooding, not the exact location, and does not account for erosion, subsidence, or future construction.
 Water levels are shown as they would appear during an average high tide.
 Rising sea levels will cause daily high tides to reach farther inland.

-- Comments from expert scientist: Allows any viewer to choose a location at multiple spatial scales, from regional down to street level, and to manipulate (or 'model') the potential flooding at that location (elevation) due to possible incremental sea level increase (1 foot increments).
+- Comments from expert scientist: Allows any viewer to choose a location at multiple spatial scales, from regional down to street level, and to manipulate (or 'model') the potential flooding at that location due to possible incremental sea level increase.

 About the Pedagogy

-- This interactive map is helpful to students familiar with the Katrina Storm Surge to visualize the potential impacts of sea level rises of 1-6 feet on daily high tides on the Gulf Coast.
+- This interactive map is helpful to visualize the potential impacts of sea level rises of 1-6 feet on daily high tides on the Gulf Coast.

 - The ability to zoom in and to add population and road layers is useful in understanding the human impacts of sea level rise on this particular coastline.